j2store/docs/content/docs/payment-methods/authorize-net-plugin.md

 You can create a Joomla Article to say thanks to the users, who purchased in your online store.
 Enter the article ID here.

 Still have questions?
-You can post in our support forum: <link-text url = ¨http://j2store.org/forum/index.html¨ target = ¨_blank¨ rel = ¨noopener¨> click here </link-text>
+You can post in our support forum: <link-text url ="http://j2store.org/forum/index.html¨" target = "_blank¨" rel="noopener¨">click here </link-text>

 Thank you for using our extension.